ghivert/bright/README.md

   // bright.lazy_schedule will issue the side-effect, if and only if the
   // selector you pass as the first argument changed between two renders.
   // In case the selector did not change, the old data is kept in memory for the
   // next render.
-When the compute function runs, data, computed and the result
+When the compute function runs, state, computed and the result
   // of the selector are provided to the function.
   |> bright.lazy_schedule(
-    fn (data) { data.counter / 10 },
+    fn (state) { state.counter / 10 },
-    // _counter is equal to data.counter / 10.
+    // _counter is equal to state.counter / 10.
-    fn (data, computed, _counter) {
+    fn (state, computed, _counter) {
       effect.from(fn (dispatch) {
         io.println("That side-effect will only run when the selector changes!")
       })